open-metadata/OpenMetadata/docs/openmetadata/connectors/snowflake.md

 Create a new file called `snowflake.json` in the current directory.
 Note that the current directory should be the `openmetadata` directory you created in Step 1.&#x20;

-To create a configuration file for Snowflake, you’ll need to consider one of the three options for templates.
-The choice of a template depends on how your Snowflake user will be authenticated.
-Snowflake SQLAlchemy supports Single Sign-On (SSO) with and without a password parameter.
-Please refer to [this link](https://github.com/snowflakedb/snowflake-sqlalchemy/issues/115) for more information
+To create a configuration file for Snowflake, you’ll need to select one of the three options below and then customize the appropriate template to match your environment.

+* SSO without Password
+* SSO with Password
+* Non-SSO

+The choice of a template depends on how your Snowflake user will be authenticated.&#x20;

 Please select the form of authentication you will use for Snowflake and select the template below that matches your use case.
 Then, copy and paste the configuration template into the `snowflake.json` file you created.

 {% hint style="info" %}
 Note: The `source.config` field in the configuration JSON will include the majority of the settings for your connector.
-In the steps below we describe how to customize the key-value pairs in the `source.config` field to meet your needs.&#x20;
+In the steps below we describe how to customize the key-value pairs in the `source.config` field to meet your needs.
 {% endhint %}

-#### Non-SSO
+#### SSO without Password

 ```json
 {